 - A rural scene, farmland stretching out as far as the eye can see, and barns dotting the landscape.

 Creative Drawing Ideas Inspired by Holidays

-A Christmas tree is an a fun idea for a drawing, and there are endless possibilities for making it your own.
+Christmas trees are fun drawing ideas, and there are endless possibilities for making them your own.
 You could draw a traditional tree with presents underneath, or get creative and draw a tree made of candy canes or gingerbread cookies.
 You could add fun details like elves or reindeer peeking out from behind the branches.

 A menorah is a nine-branched candelabra lit during the Jewish holiday of Hanukkah.
 This makes for a beautiful and unique subject for a drawing.
 You could choose to draw a traditional menorah or get creative and design your own.